omkar-yewale/Api-Assignment/README.md

    Drupal module.

-The configuration page is at /admin/config/custom_rest_api, where you can configure the Basic site details as well as add or update API key.
+The configuration page is at /admin/config/custom_rest_api, where you can configure add or update API key.

 CONFIGURATION
 -------------